-As of December 31, 2020, the Authority's current investment portfolio consists principally of direct or indirect obligations of the United States of America or of its agencies and instrumentalities, including but not limited to organizations such as Fannie Mae and Ginnie Mae (collectively, "Federal Obligations"), corporate notes, bonds (including municipal bonds) and debentures, asset backed securities, certificates of deposit, repurchase agreements and commercial paper, all of which satisfy the requirements in the above referenced Sections of the Code of Virginia (see footnote 5 of the Authority's financial statements attached hereto as Appendix A).
+The Authority's investment portfolio consists principally of direct or indirect obligations of the United States of America or of its agencies and instrumentalities, including but not limited to organizations such as Fannie Mae and Ginnie Mae (collectively, "Federal Obligations"), corporate notes, discount notes, bonds (including municipal bonds) and debentures, asset backed securities, certificates of deposit, repurchase agreements and commercial paper, all of which satisfy the requirements in the above referenced Sections of the Code of Virginia (see note 5 to the Authority's audited financial statements attached hereto as Appendix A, as of June 30, 2022).
 The secondary market for investments which are not Federal Obligations has been in the past and may be in the future very illiquid.
 No assurances can be given that such investments can be sold prior to maturity or, if sold, can be sold at a price which is not materially less than the Authority's capital investment in such investment.

-Footnote 5(b) of the Authority's financial statements attached hereto as Exhibit A sets forth a combined statement of the credit risk of the Authority's investments in the General Fund and under its bond resolutions, which overall is concentrated in Money Market Securities, Agency Mortgage Backed Securities and Reverse Repurchase Agreements.
-As of December 31 2020, the Authority had \$859 million, rounded to the nearest million, invested in Agency Mortgage Backed Securities, the vast majority of which were Ginnie Mae securities.
-As of December 31, 2020, the Authority's counterparty in the Reverse Repurchase Agreements category was as follows:
+Note 5(b) of the Authority's audited financial statements attached hereto as Exhibit A sets forth a combined statement of the credit risk of the Authority's investments in the General Fund and under its bond resolutions, as of June 30, 2022.
+As such Note 5(b) shows, the Authority's investments that are not Federal Obligations are primarily reverse repurchase agreements and money market securities.
+As of June 30, 2022, the Authority's counterparty in the Reverse Repurchase Agreements category was as follows:

-Counterparty Principal Amount Cantor Fitzgerald \$800,000,000
+Counterparty Principal Amount Cantor Fitzgerald \$625,000,000